vc-awesome/docs-learning/content/os/linux/command.md

 `-d`, `--max-depth=N` - print the total for a directory (or file, with --all) only if it is N or fewer levels below the command line argument;  --max-depth=0 is the same as --summarize

+`-s`, `--summarize` - display only a total for each argument

+`--time` - show time of the last modification of any file in the directory, or any of its subdirectories

 用法：

 https://www.runoob.com/linux/linux-comm-du.html - *Linux du 命令 | 菜鸟教程*